ywamsendai/ywamsendai-docs/docs/staff/finances.md

 ## Working in Japan

-If your residence in Japan is permitted based on a Religious Workers Visa, there are rules about making money in Japan.
+If your residence in Japan is permitted based on a Religious Activities Visa, there are rules about making money in Japan.

 You are permitted to earn money if the work is directly related to your religious activities.
 For example, if a church pays you to teach English.